huqiang/huqiang.github.io/resume/index.markdown

     - Spring Boot for backend to provide with fully documented APIs;
     - Vue.js for UI with modularized components;
     - This module supports to be integrated with main UI, or can be standalone;
-  - Take Application Security initiatives: take trainings and assessments, onboarding SonarQube and Fortify for code quality.
+  - Took Application Security initiatives: attended trainings and passed assessments, onboarded SonarQube and Fortify for code quality.
-  - Experiencing Full Software Development Life Cycle: requirement gathering, effort estimation, development & testing, and production deployment.
+  - Experienced Full Software Development Life Cycle: requirement gathering, effort estimation, development & testing, and production deployment.
-  - Designing and implemented MicroService:
+  - Designed and implemented MicroService:
     - Developed starter project so new projects can be easily built on;
     - Implemented Single Sign On service using JWT, and common plug-and-play library to make use of the SSO.
     - Experimented and developed Spring Boot backend API service with various Oracle/Redis/Mongo/MariaDB persistence; and unified UI integrations with jQuery/RequireJS/Angular(2)/Vue.
-  - Designing and implementing Feature Manager to manage the Microservices: inter service communications, feature toggling and request logging.
+  - Built a Feature Manager to manage the Micro Services: inter service communications, feature toggling and request logging.
-  - Administrating a RedHat Dev server, setup and maintain GitLab and Mattermost for collaborations among developers and user, and Jenkins for CI/CD.
+  - Managed a RedHat Dev server, administrated a GitLab and a Mattermost for collaborations, and Jenkins for CI/CD.
 - April 2014 - April 2015: **Research Engineer** at IDMI, NUS
   - Worked on [ReadPeer](http://readpeer.com): Backend and Frontend development and maintenance, with [SIGMOD publication](docricher.pdf).